downloadpizza/Chirp-Website/docs/Syntax.md

 ## Syntax

-Chirp's syntax is very familiar with C-like languages:
-- C
-- C++
-- C#
-- Javascript
-- And more
+Chirp's syntax is a weird mix between C's and Python's syntax, giving a low-level but modern programming language.

 An example written in Chirp code:
 ```chirp